gbwey/predicate-typed/README.md

    * TrueT : predicate is true
    * FalseT : predicate is false
    * PresentT a : 'a' is any other value
-   * FailT : indicates a failure
+   * FailT String : indicates a failure with an error message

 # testing the dsl